El Satánico: Los Nuevos Infernales (1999–2009)

-Late career (2009–present)
+Later career (2009–2026)

 In 2009, Satánico announced that he was reducing the number of shows he worked to focus on his work at CMLL's wrestling school.
-On March 2, 2012, he wrestled El Solar to a draw in a match for the FLLM Master Championship, which meant that El Solar retained the title.
-In 2014 he lost a Lucha de Apuestas match to El Dandy as part of El Dandy' retirement tour.
-After having worked on the independent circuit from 2012 through 2014, El Satánico returned to CMLL by the end of 2014, splitting his time between CMLL and appearing on independent shows.
-For CMLL's 2019 Leyendas Mexicanas show, El Satánico defeated El Solar on CMLL's annual tribute to lucha libre legends show.
+On March 2, 2012, he fought El Solar to a draw in a match for the FLLM Masters Championship, thus El Solar retained the title.
+On May 18, 2014, Satánico lost a Lucha de Apuestas to El Dandy as part of his retirement tour.
+After having worked on the independent circuit from 2012 through 2014, Satánico returned to CMLL by the end of 2014, splitting his time between CMLL and appearing on independent shows.
+On December 6, 2019, Satánico defeated El Solar at Leyendas Mexicanas ("Mexican Legends"), a CMLL show that paid homage to lucha libre legends.
+In later years, Satánico won the FLLM Masters Championship twice.

-El Satanico wrestles as of January 2024 at age 74.
+On February 11, 2026, it was announced that El Satánico would retire from professional wrestling, with his last match scheduled for Homenaje a Dos Leyendas on March 20, an event dedicated to him.
+There, Satánico defeated Atlantis and Blue Panther in a three-way elimination match.

 Professional wrestling trainer

-Daniel López is considered one of the best wrestling trainers currently active in Mexico, following in the footsteps of his own mentor Diablo Velasco.
-He is the head trainer for CMLL's wrestling school in Guadalajara, Jalisco, Mexico (Gimnasio del Diablo Velasco) and thus has been involved in training a lot of the wrestlers CMLL employs as well as students who have gone on to work for other promotions around the world.
+Daniel López is considered one of the best wrestling trainers active in Mexico, following in the footsteps of his own mentor Diablo Velasco.
+He is the head trainer of CMLL's wrestling school in Guadalajara, Gimnasio del Diablo Velasco ("Diablo Velasco Gym"), thus being involved in training a lot of the wrestlers CMLL employs, as well as students who have gone on to work for other promotions around the world.
 The following is a list of notable wrestlers López has trained: